 Every year our Executive Council awards three Clark County Dental Hygiene students, selected by their program director, a scholarship on behalf of the Clark County Dental Society.
-See this year's scholarship winners, their contact information, and their bios below.
-The three recipients were honored at our May GMM and awards were mailed to their preferred address.
-We look forward to supporting another three bright futures next year!
+See this year's scholarship winners and their bios below.
+The three recipients will be in attendance at our May GMM and awards will be mailed to their preferred address.
+We look forward to supporting these three bright futures!

 For questions or technical issues please contact the CCDS Executive Director – Evolve Solutions Group